kubeshop/testkube/docs/docs/articles/run-tests-with-github-actions.md

 Use it to run tests and test suites and obtain results directly in the GitHub's workflow.

 ## Usage
-To use the action in your GitHub workflow, use ``kubeshop/testkube-run-action@v1`` action.
+To use the action in your GitHub workflow, use the ``kubeshop/testkube-run-action@v1`` action.
 The configuration options are described in the Inputs section and may vary depending on the Testkube solution you are using (cloud or self-hosted) and your needs.

 The most important options you will need are **test** and **testSuite** - you should pass a test or test suite name there.